dnanad/dnanad/README.md

 [3.2]: https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/linkedin-3-16.png (LinkedIn icon without padding)
 I am an inquisitive learner with high analytical skills and a strong background in Mathematics.
 I am currently pursuing masters in Mathematical Data Science at the University of Göttingen.

-I am working as student research assitant at Fraunhofer IIS, Futur Engeneering Group.
+I am working as student research assitant at Fraunhofer IIS, Future Engeneering Group.
 My area of research is structural inference on Temporal Knowledge Graph.